yannis300307/ESG_Engine/README.md

         self.network.register_new_packet("hello", "s")
 ```

-Note that the `network.init_server()` take only the `port` argument and doesn't need an adress.
+Note that the `network.init_server()` only takes the `port` argument and doesn't need an adress.

-The packet registering is the same as the client but the packet sending is not.
-You only can send a packet to the client.
+The packet registering is the same as the client's one but the packet sending is not the same.
+You can only send a packet to the client.

 ```python
 from ESG_Engine.server.server_core import Server